RunesRepoHub/CnC-WebGUI/README.md

 ### Docker images
+>[!NOTE]
-The images has not been made public yet, so if you want to use this right now. `#ffffff` You will have to build the images yourself. `#ffffff`
+>The images has not been made public yet, so if you want to use this right now.

-Steps:
+>You will have to build the images yourself.

+**Steps:**

-1. Git clone this repo.
+1. **Git clone this repo.**
-2. Run CnC-Image-Builder.sh
+2. **Run CnC-Image-Builder.sh**
-3. Input information web/db version + IP + Port for remote or local docker registry.
+3. **Input information web/db version + IP + Port for remote or local docker registry.**

+>[!IMPORTANT]
-This should make the two docker images and after they have been made it will use the docker-compose file to start the two dockers.
+> This should make the two docker images and after they have been made it will use the docker-compose file to start the two dockers.
 When the two dockers are up and running, check the you don't have errors on the website.

+>[!WARNING]
-(The WebGUI will give php errors at startup because it is still waiting for the database to come online)
+> (The WebGUI will give php errors at startup because it is still waiting for the database to come online)

-When it has come online you can then install the Agent to the servers you want to moniter.
+**When it has come online you can then install the Agent to the servers you want to moniter.**

 #### Install Agent

-Run the following commands on a Debian 10/11 server to install the agent.
+**Run the following commands on a Debian 10/11 server to install the agent.**

+>[!WARNING]
 > The docker web and db containers has to be running.

 ```